-Is it time for holidays, but you’re still thinking how best to organise them?
+Is it time for holidays, but you’re still thinking how best to organize them?
 How to prevent your child from feeling lost in a new environment and new situations and, at the same time, avoid filling your vacation with daily routine?
 What can you do to make the trip easier for your child… and you yourself?
-Today, we give you a few ideas about how to organise your child’s time during a car ride and how to prepare them for the trip.
+Today, we give you a few ideas about how to organize your child’s time during a car ride and how to prepare them for the trip.

 Means of transport are an inseparable part of holiday trips.
 Never forget that the trip alone is a serious challenge for a person with autism.
 Try to predict the situations that you might face based on your choice of transportation.

 Here are four tips that will help you be safe in a car:

 - Always transport a child with autism in the back seat of the car on the passenger side with the Child Lock on.
 Children with autism are unpredictable and will try and get out of a car even if it is moving;